The Trouble with Tracy: Production

+The 1969 pilot was produced by CFTO and financed by CBS, with the aim of selling the series to CBS affiliates or into broadcast syndication.
+The producers were initially unsuccessful in selling the series in the United States.
+In June 1971, the series was sold to WOR-TV in New York City for a trial run.
+The series also aired on WOR-TV in New York City for the 1971-1972 television season, with contemporary television listings show it in a 6:00 p.m. weekday slot.
+WOR aired the initial 130 episodes nightly but declined to renew the series, and National General Pictures was unable to sell it to other American stations.

+The show aired Monday to Friday during its original run on CTV.
+Episodes were later rerun by CTV in the 1972–73 season at 9:30 a.m. and were also seen in daytime repeats on CITY-TV Toronto in the 1981–82 season.

 Context

-The Trouble with Tracy is often considered to have been produced solely to fulfill the requirements of the Canadian content regulations.
-Cultural critics, including Geoff Pevere, have noted that despite its lack of success, the series represents one of the early attempts to produce a scripted television program within the financial limitations of Canadian television production at the time.
+The Trouble with Tracy is often considered to have been produced primarily to satisfy Canadian content requirements.
+Cultural critics, including Geoff Pevere, have noted that despite its reputation and lack of success, the series also represented one of the early attempts to produce a scripted television program within the financial limitations of Canadian television production at the time.

-At the time of the series’ production, American television networks had the financial resources and diverse programming portfolios to absorb losses by canceling underperforming shows early.
-CTV, facing financial challenges and limited national reach compared to CBC Television, was compelled to air the full series to recover its investment.
-The network had only recently emerged from near-bankruptcy in 1965 and operated as a cooperative of its affiliated stations.
-This structure required network programming to be funded and produced by individual stations, akin to models seen in PBS in the United States or ITV in the United Kingdom, rather than the centralized approach of modern commercial networks.
+At the time of the series' production, American television networks had the financial resources and broader programming portfolios to absorb losses by cancelling underperforming shows early.
+CTV, which had limited national reach compared with CBC Television, was under greater pressure to recover its investment by airing the full series.
+The network had only recently emerged from a period of financial instability and operated as a cooperative of its affiliated stations.
+Under that structure, network programming was closely tied to its member stations, a model more comparable to PBS in the United States or ITV in the United Kingdom than to the centralized structure of later Canadian commercial television networks.